gurditsingh/hydeout/_posts/test.md

 ## Let's examine the zipwithindex

  - **zipwithindex :** Spark dataframe add unique number is very common requirement especially if you are working on ELT in Spark.
-You can use zipwithindex method to generate long number. zipwithindex works on rdd.
+You can use zipwithindex method to generate long number. zipwithindex works on rdd and use  `df.rdd.zipWithIndex()` .